felzan/udacity-log-analysis/README.md

 ```
 \q
 ```
-Now that you created the database you need to recover the data from de dump file
+Now that you created the database you need to recover the data from dump file

-Download the dump file [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) Extract the file and on Terminal change to the extracted file folder and run this
+Download the dump file [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) Extract the file and on Terminal.
+Change directory to the extracted file folder and run this
 ```
 psql -d news -f newsdata.sql
 ```